-There were several definitions available for this phrase, but my favorite came from Defininithing.com: "a phrase to describe somebody who looks so vile, dried up and old that they are near death. because the only thing that is worse then [sic] looking like death is looking like death attempting to eat a food that dries you up. dude [sic] your neighbor looks like death eating a cracker.
+There were several definitions available for this phrase, but my favorite came from Defininithing.com: "a phrase to describe somebody who looks so vile, dried up and old that they are near death. because the only thing that is worse then [sic] looking like death is looking like death attempting to eat a food that dries you up. dude [sic] your neighbor looks like death eating a cracker."

 Like an armadillo in heat: I couldn't find anything specific about the meaning of this except that it's very likely Texan, as they tend to have idiomatic expressions that involve armadillos.
-Armadillos are known to shuffle along fairly slowly, possibly due to their very low metabolic rate.
+Armadillos are known to shuffle along rather slowly, possibly due to their very low metabolic rate.
 Or maybe they are just plain lazy.
-They will run after prey and also after another armadillo they are amorously interested in.
-Armadillos do not form bonds, and the father does not stay to help raise the young.
-Judging by the photo below, I can understand why.
-I'd have no interest in waking up to that, unless maybe he got a wax and a nail trim.
+They will run after prey as well as another armadillo they are amorously interested in.
+The father cannot be bothered to stay to help raise the young.
+Armadillos do not form bonds, and judging by the photo below, I